 World Care’s mission is to provide humanitarian relief by recycling surplus materials and supply to create usable resources for health, education and sustainable communities worldwide.
 We believe in providing tools to those less fortunate and promoting an ethic of community service.
 We recognize the greater capacities of ingenuity, compassion, service, vision, and leadership, and seek to embody these values in all that we do.

 World Care began in 1994 in founder Lisa Hopper’s Tucson home as a volunteer collection of school supplies for local area students.
-World Care now operates its Relief Center in a former TUSD school with a number of programs including Tools for Schools, which benefit thousands of Arizonans and countries around the world.
+World Care now operates out of the Pioneer Building located in downtown TUcson with a number of programs including Tools for Schools, which benefit thousands of Arizonans and countries around the world.

 Over the last 20 years, World Care has distinguished itself as the go-to organization for providing populations in need with humanitarian aid in the form of health, education, and emergency supplies.
 We support more than 170 organizations and countless individuals across Tucson and Southern Arizona.
 We will continue to support the community during their daily crises.
 Our commitment to recycling, which is a major revenue source, will remain the foundation of the World Care model.
 Our doors are always open to take in donations from the public and local area businesses so that we can provide no-to-low cost materials to those in need.

 As was shown in the aftermath of the Haiti Earthquake, we are the leading non-profit in Tucson for shipping emergency relief supplies to disaster zones.
 In the coming years, we would like to shift our focus to our emergency relief efforts and re-brand ourselves as the premier Civilian Emergency Relief Center of Southern Arizona.
 When disaster strikes locally, nationally, and across the globe, World Care will be there to provide essential humanitarian supplies to the victims.